How to roll a joint in 7 easy steps

 Step 4: Roll the joint

-Once you’ve loaded and shaped your joint, it’s time to roll it.
+Once you’ve loaded and shaped your joint, it’s time to roll the paper.
 Pinch the paper between your fingertips and roll it back and forth to pack the cannabis into its final cone shape.

 Step 5: Seal the joint